lkim227/portfolio/README.md

 ## Updates
 #### Dev Update — July 6th, 2023 🥰
-We have relocated to a beautiful home in the suburbs of Langely, BC.
+We have relocated to a beautiful home in the suburbs of Frankfrut, DE.
 There has been a LOT of work unpacking, organizing, and landscaping to get this home perfect for our two toddlers!
 I am hoping to resume development of the theme in the next couple months!

 On a really interesting note, Webflow has launched a React component export tool.
 I am considering moving all component design and management over to Webflow for easier tooling for marketing teams and visual designers!
 #### Dev Update — Feb 13th, 2023 [Updated: March 05th, 2023]